darktable-org/luadocs/content/lua.api.manual/types/dt_lua_image_t.md

   - 8 - full resolution

 * To generate a single size mipmap image set start_size and end_size to the same value
-* When generating multiple sizes put the largest size as the start size and the smallest as the end.
-* When different start and end sizes are specified, every size mipmap from start to end is generated.
+* When different min_size and max_size sizes are specified, every size mipmap from min_size to max_size is generated.
 * When looping over a set of images and generating just one size, check for directories on the first image only.